tuppulix/tuppulix/README.md

 Student in Cybersecurity
 ---------------------------

-I am in the first year of a two-year Master's degree in cybersecurity and aim to become a cybersecurity expert / penetration tester .
+I am in the first year of a two-year Master's degree in cybersecurity and aim to become a cybersecurity expert / penetration tester / reverse engineer .

 * 🌍  I'm based in Italy
 * ✉️  You can contact me at [carmelo.bertolami29@gmail.com](mailto:carmelo.bertolami29@gmail.com)